Rifts (role-playing game): Earth

 Rifts begins with two future-historical premises: first, a golden age of humanity occurs, with tremendous advances in science, technology, military, and society.
 Humanity as a whole is at peace as a majority of Earth's nations decide to cease world war and begin to share ideas and technology freely.
-Much of the solar system is conquered, humanity's wars will end, and harmony will reign.
+Much of the Solar System is conquered, humanity's wars will end, and harmony will reign.
 Second, that this golden age is followed by an unknown cause near the winter solstice and a rare planetary alignment, causing a disaster that cascades into tremendous destruction via a ripple effect.

-The cataclysm begins with unprecedented storms of all kinds, earth quakes and tsunamis, and volcanic eruptions including the Yellowstone Caldera.
+The cataclysm begins with unprecedented storms of all kinds, earthquakes and tsunamis, and volcanic eruptions including the Yellowstone Caldera.

 What is already a huge release of mystical energy is multiplied as a result of several special conditions: a rare multi-planetary alignment, occurrence during the Winter Solstice, and all at midnight.
 The deaths of millions at this time amplifies these already high psychic energies, triggering many powerful natural disasters across the world, including the return of Atlantis.

 The energy release from the deaths of millions more in turn releases even more mystic energy, causing more disasters in a vicious cycle.
 Ultimately, the total destruction brings an unprecedented energy release of billions.
 Ley Line networks that crisscross the globe are energized as never before, causing rifts to open both on Earth and throughout the Megaverse.
 Untold numbers of alien beings are pulled from their own home worlds, while Great Powers of the Megaverse are alerted of a new and valuable planet to conquer.

 For hundreds of years after the holocaust, many creatures, both mythical beasts and alien beings, come through the Rifts – some of them now permanently opened – to wreak additional havoc.
 The old world gone, a new Dark Age dawns and humanity's shrinking population is reduced, due to catastrophe and domestic failure, immeasurably.
 This period is covered in Palladium's Rifts Chaos Earth spin-off series.

 Rifts initially takes place in 101 P.A. (equivalent to the year 2387) 289 years after this event.
 The "Post-Apocalypse" calendar was established by the formation of the Coalition States in 2286.

 While many different events that make up the world begin before and after this time, such as with the invasion of Chi-Town by the Federation of Magic (before) or as the Four Horsemen appear in Africa (after), this time frame is the setting for most "World Books" that describe a kind of snapshot in this phase (103-109 P.A).
 In the latest World Books, the current date is around 110 P.A.
 (2396).